PaulinaCzarnota/Mobile-Software-Development-Labs-2024-25/README.md

 This repository contains a collection of my Mobile Software Development labs completed during my third year of Computer Science at TU Dublin.

-All applications are developed using Kotlin and XML in Android Studio, demonstrating various aspects of mobile app development.
+All applications are developed using Kotlin, Java, and XML in Android Studio, showcasing various aspects of mobile app development.

 # Lab Summaries